 - Admitted transfer students entering in fall semester

-Students who meet the following criteria are eligible to apply:
+Students who meet the following criteria are eligible:

 - Be an Ohio Resident

-- Intend to enroll or be currently enrolled in a STEMM program (view list of eligible majors)
+- Intend to enroll or be currently enrolled in a STEMM program (see Eligible Majors tab)

 - Have a minimum 3.0 GPA (current college GPA for Wright State or transfer students, or cumulative high school GPA for admitted high school students)